dfernandes25/dfernandes25.github.io/_posts/2024-01-10-Managed-Services.markdown

 ### Managed Services ###

 #### Prevailing Wisdom - Consulting or Managed Services? ####
-I'm often asked -- why provide managed services rather than focus only on project consulting.
+I'm often asked -- why provide managed services rather than focus only on project consulting?
-The prevailing wisdom among many of my peers, (and there are definitely some truths to their thinking) is
+The prevailing wisdom among many of my peers, (and definitely some truths to their thinking) is
 - Consulting is sexier and cooler than managed services
 - Consulting is more cutting edge than managed services
 - Consulting is more profitable than managed services